Favourite Places In The Yarra Valley Wine Region

 Melbourne, Australia, is renowned for many things – Australian Tennis Open, Formula 1 Grand Prix, Motorcycle Grand Prix, AFL Football, Melbourne Cup Racing Carnival, beaches, the list goes on … And it has been voted the most liveable city in the world 7 times.
-Melbourne also has some of the best Wineries.
-If you love wine you must visit some of Melbourne’s Wineries in Yarra Valley.
+Melbourne also has some of the best wineries.
+If you love wine, you must visit some of Melbourne’s Wineries in Yarra Valley.
 There are literally dozens of them to choose from in this region alone, as the vineyards flourish in the local soil and climate of the area.
-Here I’ll tell you about four wineries that I love.
+Here I’ll tell you about four of my favourite wineries that I recommend.

 - All wineries have wine-tasting cellar doors, usually for a small cost, or free if you’re dining there.
 But be sure to check the days and times that they are open.
 You can purchase bottles of your favourite wines direct.